aedwa038/webbycli/README.md

  make package
 ```

-This will build webby for linux, windows and mac and packge the files up as TARS.
+This will build webby for linux, windows and mac and package the files up as Tars.
-TODO: add packing for deb files.
+TODO: add packaging for deb files.

 ## Installation
 After packaging, installing webby is simple as decompressing the tar file.
 The tar file should contain two files:

-    * webby: the binary for execution needed
+*   `webby`: the binary for execution needed

-    * config.yaml: config file used to storing your Webster api key
+*   `config.yaml`: config file used to storing your Webster api key

 Before using webby be sure to obtain a key from the [Merriam-Webster](https://dictionaryapi.com/products/json#sec-2.fl) and add to the configuration file.